This Vegan Thai Red Curry is a fantastic Holiday Dinner Idea. You can also make the whole thing ahead of time. That’s the best part!

-The other nice thing is that the whole thing could be made the day before and just reheated and served the day of Thanksgiving.
+Yes!
+That’s the other nice thing about this recipe.
+The whole thing could be made the day before and just reheated and served the day of Thanksgiving.
 How’s that for easy!
 I might just add the kale the day of to prevent it from getting too wilted.
 Serve your Vegetarian Thai Red Curry over rice et voila, dinner done!

 Looking for another Vegan Thanksgiving entree?
-Might I suggest my Gardener’s Pie so festive and delicious!
+Might I suggest my Gardener’s Pie or my Vegan Quinoa Cakes with Corn Puree and Roasted Tomatoes!

 - 1 tbsp (15 ml) unflavored cooking oil